ROBO Solutions – The SDDC Perspective: Part 2 VMware vSAN from a ROBO context

 Another important area that customers wish to standardise and manage easily is networks and network security.
 The ability to apply these policies in software is quickly becoming commonplace among enterprise strategy.
 This is equally, if not more important, at the edge in ROBO Solutions.
 VMware’s Software Defined Datacentre solution in this network and security context is VMware NSX aka Network Virtualization.
 Make sure to read part 3 in this 3-Part ROBO series for more details!

-Also don’t forget to check out Part 1- Dispelling the myths of ROBO Licensing
+Make sure you also check our Part 1: Dispelling the Myths of ROBO Licensing